markomakio/public/ansible/linux_desktop/README.md

 * Sshd is disabled by default but can be enabled by changing `sshd_enabled` variable.
 * Sshd listen port can also be defined by `sshd_port` variable.
 SELinux is modified if needed.
 * Firewalld rules for sshd are created if necessary.
 Default firewalld zone is `drop`.
-* EPEL repository is enabled.
+* CodeReady Linux Builder, EPEL and RPM Fusion repositories are enabled.
+RPMs for video playback are installed.
+* CUPS and its dependencies are uninstalled.
-* Basic sysctl hardening.
+* Basic sysctl hardening and tuning.
 * Audit ruleset should be ok.
 Made for 2GiB /var/log/audit partition.
 * Aide is installed and database init done.